sohinibhattacharya/OneOnOne/README.md

 <h4 align="center">
 A python library meant to simplify your life by providing you with pre-trained models like ResNet50, EfficientNetVB6, VGG19, etc.
 You can simply opt for training your own models from scratch by just tweaking a few values.
 If you want to try popular active-learning sampling methods on image classification, don't worry!
 This library has got you covered.
 Along with that for simple-bridging of NLP with Image Classification and utilization of basic use-cases of NLP frameworks, we have context-deciders, HTML parsers and simple chatbot object classes, to create an interface similar to Google Lens.
 You input an image or item that you are curious about, and you can ask one-on-one questions from the chatbot.
+You can use speech-to-text or translate image text into your desired language.
 This is made possible by using the tiny imagenet dataset.
 </h4>

 <h4 align="center">____________________________________________________________________________</h4>